 Statistical Analysis

 All the data obtained were expressed as mean ± SEM.
-Statistical analysis of data was done using one way analysis data (ANOVA), followed by post-Hoc test with IBMSPSS version 21.
+Statistical analysis of data was done using one way analysis of variance (ANOVA), followed by post-Hoc test with IBMSPSS version 21.
 The statistical analysis was done to determine the significance between the control group and the treated groups.
 P-values was considered statistically significant at a value of P<0.05.

 RESULTS